-Prerequisite(s): 0.5 credit 2000-level ANTH, or SOCI 1001 and SOCI 1002, or SOCI 1003 [1.0], or HUMR 1001 [1.0].
-Lectures three hours a week.
+Prerequisite(s): SOCI 1001 and SOCI 1002, or SOCI 1003 [1.0], or ANTH 1001, or ANTH 1002, and third-year standing.

 Science, Culture and Society: Social Studies of Science

 Principal theories and methods used by Science and Technology Studies scholars to examine the social construction of scientific knowledge.
 Topics may include the demarcation of science from non-science, the relationship between experts and laypersons, and the study of scientific controversies.